dfinity/motoko/design/OrthogonalPersistence.md

 * The incremental GC only allows 64 GB.
 Transitioning to a dynamic partition table would be necessary to go beyond this limit.
 This is to be be implemented in a separate PR.
 * The floating point display format differs in Wasm64 for special values, e.g. `nan` becomes `NaN`.
 There is currently no support for hexadecimal floating point text formatting.
 * Workaround for Rust needed to build PIC (position-independent code) libraries.
 Explicit use of `emscripten` via LLVM IR.
-* `ic-wasm` would need to be extended to Wasm64.
+* `ic-wasm` would need to be extended to support memory64 and passive data segments.
 The Wasm optimizations in `test/bench` are thus currently deactivated.
-* The Wasm profiler is no longer applicable because the underlying `parity-wasm` crate is deprecated before Wasm64 support.
+* The Wasm profiler is no longer applicable because the underlying `parity-wasm` crate seems deprecated.
 A re-implementation of the profiler would be needed.